I used to be like that in the beginning too.

 This is one of the areas where weight lifting can be considered superior to calisthenics.

-But don’t let this scare you away because calisthenics leg training comes with another advantage.
+But don’t let this scare you away because a calisthenics leg workout comes with another advantage.

 Building Resilient Legs